-Draft election bill to be developed by end of February
+Election bill to be drafted by end of February

-David Arakhamiia, Head of the Servant of the People parliamentary faction, has expressed hope that work on the text of a bill regulating elections under martial law can be completed by the end of February.
+Davyd Arakhamiia, leader of the Servant of the People parliamentary faction, has expressed hope that work on the text of a bill regulating elections under martial law can be completed by the end of February.

-Source: Arakhamiia's comments to journalists following a meeting with national security advisers from partner states on Saturday.
+Source: Arakhamiia's comments to journalists following a meeting with national security advisers from Ukraine's partners on Saturday.

-Quote: "If we take an internal, desired deadline, we should finish by the end of February and have a draft that we can register and put to a vote."
+Quote: "If we set an internal, desired deadline, we should finish by the end of February and have a draft that we can register and put to a vote."

-Details: Arakhamiia noted that a working group on this issue was created only recently, and the work within this group may take quite a long time, because "everyone has an important opinion that needs to be taken into account."
+Details: Arakhamiia noted that it was only recently that the working group on this issue was set up, and the work done by this group may take quite a long time, because "everyone has an important opinion that needs to be taken into account".

 Background: On 22 December, David Arakhamia reported that a working group is being formed in parliament to deal with the issue of presidential elections under martial law.